 Accommodations and supports are designed to minimize obstacles to learning or participating in the educational environment.
 The accommodations and supports your child receives will depend on your child’s needs and the goals set in the Individualized Education Program (IEP) or 504 Plan.
-The list below contains some common ones used with students with Autism Spectrum Disorder (ASD).
+The list below contains some common ones used with students on the autism spectrum.
 Many of the supports listed are visual.
-Often children with ASD are visual learners, meaning they process information better when it is shown to them.
-Visual supports can also help children with ASD express themselves better.
+Often children on the autism spectrum are visual learners, meaning they process information better when it is shown to them.
+Visual supports can also help children on the spectrum express themselves better.

 Make sure to include specifics in your child’s IEP about when and how all accommodations and supports are to be used.
 And make sure you learn how to use strategies that are used at school at home.
 Many of the tools used at school will also be helpful at home when used in a consistent manner.